Hardware Connections

 For microprocessors, the camera trigger output has a higher voltage (12V~24V) when it is at a high level.
 The diagram below uses an NPN transistor to convert the camera trigger output level to the IO voltage required by the microprocessor before inputting it to the microprocessor.
 When the camera has falling-edge trigger output, the voltage is 0V and the NPN transistor is turned off, pulling the voltage at point A to VCC_IO, which is then inputted to the microprocessor as a high level.
 Therefore, when the microprocessor detects a high level, it indicates that the camera has a trigger signal output.

-For working scenario of camera cascade trigger (Master-Slave mode), please refer to the wiring diagram shown in the following figure.
+For working scenario of camera cascade triggering (Master-Slave mode), please refer to the wiring diagram shown in the following figure.

 Note

-The trigger output interface of the master camera has limited current output capability.
+The trigger output connector of the master camera has limited current output capability.
 It is recommended to use a Trigger Hub when using more than 2 slave cameras.